iot-kits/D1S-Display-WBIT/README.md

 The USB connector will line up with the hole on the side of the case.
 (Figure 6)
 11. Place the leads of the jumper cable on the DHT11 sensor pins.
 Note the wire color for each of the pins: +, OUT, and -.
 The wire colors are different in each kit.
 As an optional step, you may place a small blob of hot melt glue over the plastic part of the connectors to maintain their orientation if ever removed.
 (Figure 7)
 12. Feed the jumper cable through the oval slot in the rear case.
 Connect the + wire to 3V3, connect the – wire to G, connect the OUT wire to D6.
 Plug a Micro USB cable onto the D1 Mini USB connector through the opening in the side of the case.
 (Figure 8)
 13. Snap the rear cover onto the case.
 Place a dab of hot melt glue on the underside of the DHT11 sensor and place it on the upper right of the case cover.
 (Figure 9).
 14. Apply the nameplate on the rear of the case.
 Apply the decorative keyboard label under the display.
 (Optional)
 15. The assembly is complete.

 ### Configuration
 These instructions are for a cell phone with Wi-Fi capability.
 The same method could be used with a Wi Fi connected computer.
 You must be familiar with how to open the Wi-Fi connection settings on your phone, how to open your phone’s web browser, and how to enter an URL into the browser’s address bar.
 This procedure will temporarily turn the weather display into a Wi-Fi access point.
 You will connect your cell phone to the display unit’s Wi-Fi signal.
-Then you will use your cell phone’s Internet browser to open a web page hosted by the weather display.
+Then use your cell phone’s Internet browser to open a web page hosted by the weather display.
 After you enter the configuration information into the web page, the weather display will connect to your Wi-Fi network and begin normal operation.
-Do not connect the display to a power supply until instructed to do so.
+**Do not connect the display to a power supply until instructed to do so.**
 1. Have all the configuration information at hand ready to enter:
 a.
 Your Wi-Fi name (SSID) and password
 b.
 Your WeatherBit API key